andydunstall/piko/docs/configure.md

     # '504 Gateway Timeout' is returned to the client.
     gateway_timeout: 15s

+    http:
+        # The maximum duration for reading the entire request, including the
+        # body.
+A zero or negative value means there will be no timeout.
+        read_timeout: 10s

+        # The maximum duration for reading the request headers.
+If zero,
+        # http.read-timeout is used.
+        read_header_timeout: 10s

+        # The maximum duration before timing out writes of the response.`,
+        write_timeout: 10s

+        # The maximum amount of time to wait for the next request when
+        # keep-alives are enabled.
+        idle_timeout: 5m0s

+        # The maximum number of bytes the server will read parsing the request
+        # header's keys and values, including the request line.
+        max_header_bytes: 1048576

 upstream:
     # The host/port to listen for connections from upstream listeners.
     #